clairemanthey/css_zen_garden_gradients/README.md

 ## Motivation

 I was motivated to create a design to challenge my own CSS skills and creativity to create something new.
 Since this project was created several years ago CSS has changed, I took this challenge as a way to practice my design skills for as many browsers and versions of browsers as possible.
-Also designing fall backs for elements that are not widely supported.

 ## Design